jakearchibald/jakearchibald.com/static-build/posts/2021/07/export-default-thing-vs-thing-as-default/index.md

 }, 1000);
 ```

 Imports are live references, so they pick up the changes.
-The destructured import doesn't pick up the change because destructuing assigns the current value to a new identifier rather than a live reference.
+The destructured import doesn't pick up the change because destructuring assigns the current value to a new identifier rather than a live reference.

 It's similar to how this works: